LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement

 LoRA introduces a parallel branch of trainable low-rank matrices, \(\mathbf{A}\) and \(\mathbf{B}\), to compute the model update \(\mathbf{\Delta W}\), where the ranks of \(\mathbf{A}\) and \(\mathbf{B}\) are significantly smaller than the parameters of the pre-trained model, \(\mathbf{W}\).
 In LoRA fine-tuning, only \(\mathbf{A}\) and \(\mathbf{B}\) are updated, while \(\mathbf{W}\) remains frozen.
 This approach greatly reduces the computational resources required, allowing for efficient fine-tuning with performance comparable to that of full parameter fine-tuning.
 Despite these advantages, LoRA still requires substantial data to adapt effectively to specific downstream tasks.
 However, data from a single device may not be sufficient for this purpose, and fine-tuning often involves multiple devices that collectively hold the necessary data.
 This multi-device setup can raise privacy concerns, as fine-tuning with data from multiple parties may expose sensitive information.
 Federated Learning (FL) \cite{mcmahan2017communication} offers a feasible solution to this issue.
 By enabling collaborative learning without requiring data sharing, FL allows participants to fine-tune models while addressing privacy concerns effectively.

-Compared to studies on LoRA fine-tuning in centralized settings, fine-tuning LoRA within a federated learning environment remains relatively unexplored and presents unique challenges.
+Compared to studies on LoRA fine-tuning in centralized settings, fine-tuning LoRA within a FL environment remains relatively unexplored and presents unique challenges.
 In this paper, we investigate traditional FL in conjunction with parameter-efficient fine-tuning methods, specifically focusing on LoRA.
 We argue that fine-tuning LoRA modules presents two key challenges.
 First, which we refer to as the \textbf{Challenge 1: Server-Side Aggregation Bias}, arises because averaging the LoRA components (\( \mathbf{A} \) and \( \mathbf{B} \)) independently at the server does not capture the ideal global update, potentially introducing noise into the aggregated model.
-Second, the \textbf{Challenge 2: Client-Side LoRA Initialization Drift} highlights the importance of starting each training round with LoRA modules that incorporate the previous round’s averaged global information.
+Second, \textbf{Challenge 2: Client-Side Initialization Lag} highlights the importance of properly allocating global updates to each client's pre-trained model and LoRA modules at the start of the next local training phase to ensure a consistent initialization and mitigate initialization lag.
 Existing FL methods for fine-tuning fail to consider these two key points simultaneously.
 While some methods, such as FLoRA \cite{wang2024flora}, attempt to address Challenge 1 by altering the aggregation process, they fail to address Challenge 2, which limits the performance to a level comparable to that of directly combining FedAvg and LoRA (i.e., FedIT \cite{zhang2024towards}).